Pilgrim (MØ song)

 "Pilgrim" is a song by Danish singer-songwriter MØ.
-The song was released as a digital download in Denmark on 15 March 2013 through Chess Club and RCA Victor as the second single from her debut studio album No Mythologies to Follow (2014).
+The song was released as a digital download in Denmark on 15 March 2013 through Chess Club and RCA Victor.
+"Pilgrim" was included in her debut studio album No Mythologies to Follow (2014).
+A 7" vinyl single of the song was released on February 25, 2013 by Neon Gold Records.
 The song was featured as a score in the Italian version of an advertisement for Armani's fragrance Acqua di Gioia.
 The song has peaked at number 11 on the Danish Singles Chart.

 MSMR Remix

 The official video for the MS MR remix of the song was directed by Esben Weile Kjær.

 MØ has performed the song live several times.
 Performances include Glastonbury Festival, for Vogue, at P3 Guld Denmark 2013, and for PerezHilton.com.